bjodah/pycvodes/README.rst

-You may also want to know that you can use ``pycvodes`` from `pyodesys <https://github.com/bjodah/pyodesys>`_ which can e.g. derive the Jacobian analytically for you (pyodesys also provides plotting functions, C++ code-generation and more).
+You may also want to know that you can use ``pycvodes`` from `pyodesys <https://github.com/bjodah/pyodesys>`_ which can e.g. derive the Jacobian analytically (using SymPy).
+Pyodesys also provides plotting functions, C++ code-generation and more.

 Documentation
 -------------